mdm/int82.dev/_drafts/drawing-secret-santas.md

 the general maximum flow problem in a bit more detail.

 A [flow network](https://en.wikipedia.org/wiki/Flow_network) is a directed graph where each edge has an associated maximum capacity and an associated flow.
-Also there are two special special nodes called the source and the sink.
+Also, there are two special nodes called the source and the sink.
 The maximum capacity of each edge can be an arbitrary non-negative number, but there are restrictions on the flow.
-Specifically, the flow for each edge must be between 0 and the maximum capacity of the edge and the sum of the flows going into each vertex (with the exception of the source and the sink) must be equal to the sum of the flows going out of the vertex.
+Specifically, the flow for each edge must be between 0 and the maximum capacity of the edge and the sum of the flows going into each vertex (except for the source and the sink) must be equal to the sum of the flows going out of the vertex.
 You can think of this as a system of water pipes running between the vertices.
 The maximum flow of such a system would be the maximum amount water per time unit that you could pump through it.
 If we maximize the flow of each individual edge in a flow